thegitlogin/raft-kms-vault/README.md

   10. ls -l
   11. $ ./testing.sh - to run a batch process

-To check if a cluster as formed
+To check if a cluster has formed, run

   $ vault operator raft list-peers